AndyGorbould/PHP-Order-Form/README.md

 ### Preparation
 - Have a look at the provided structure: you get both an index file and another file containing a form.
 How are these two working together?
+> They work together in a SESSION by allowing both pages to use variables freely between them

 - Think of a funny / surprising / original name for a store that should definitely exist. (fancy suits for cats? bongo for dates? you name it!)
 - Think of some products to sell (feel free to be creative) and update the products array with these.
 - Check if all the products & prices are currently visible in the form.